 Iran, the former great Persian Empire, is probably among the most misunderstood countries of our time.
-Which is in itself, a very good reason to come and experience a unique and unforgettable journey on its lands!
-Most visitors who experienced Iran agree that they lived an experience beyond expectations!
-Because Iran is simply nothing like you can expect, and moreover, nothing like western media and politics depicts it.
+Which is in itself a very good reason to come and experience a unique and unforgettable journey on its lands!
+Most visitors who experienced Iran agree that they lived experience beyond expectations!
+Because Iran is simply nothing like you can expect and moreover nothing like western media and politics depict.
 So, here is a bite of what Iran truly is!

-Iran is a land of great history, the cradle of one of the world's oldest civilization and homeland to the powerful dynasties of the glorious Persian Empire.
+Iran is the land of great history, the cradle of one of the world's oldest civilizations and homeland to the powerful dynasties of the glorious Persian Empire.
 Thus, visiting Iran is entering millions of years of history.
 This legacy remains alive on the World Heritage Sites of Persepolis, Golestan palace, Bam citadel, and many other historical places all over the country.
-Indeed, Iran has not less than 23 sites listed by the UNESCO!
+Indeed, Iran doesn't have less than 23 sites listed by the UNESCO!

 History is the cement of the Persian culture.
 Yet it's not only limited to the Sassanid or Achaemenid Empires.
 Nowadays' culture is deeply rooted in the traditions of Zoroastrianism, one of the world's oldest religions, later influenced by Islam and its mystic branch, Sufism, which has inspired so many famous Persian poets, from Rumi to Hafez.
 It's this unique blend of origins which gives its taste to the Persian culture.
 A complex identity that can be well observed during the annual and local celebrations, from Nowruz, the Persian New Year, to Ashura, the commemoration of the death of Imam Hussein.

-It's also this remarkable combination that has given Iranian people their main characteristics, among which, this unrivaled sense of hospitality.
-No visitor has ever come to Iran without falling in love with his warm-hearted people, amazed by the way Iranians greets their visitors.
+It's also this remarkable combination that has given Iranian people their main characteristics, among which there is unrivalled sense of hospitality.
+No visitor has ever come to Iran without falling in love with these warm-hearted people, amazed by the way Iranians greet their visitors.
 Iran is a land where you can discover the true meaning of the word "hospitality".
-That’s probably one of the reasons why it so safe for the visitors, as they are taken care of as the most cherished member of the family.
-Iranian are always so keen to help, start chatting, share a tea or even invite you over for a homemade family dinner.
+That’s probably one of the reasons why it is so safe for the visitors, as they are taken care of as the most cherished member of the family.
+Iranians are always so keen to help, start chatting, share a tea or even invite you over for a homemade family dinner.
 There is no doubt that your many encounters will create the most striking and sweet memories of your trip, as they will show you the true face of Iran.

 Thinking about Iran immediately brings to the mind the image of the masterpieces of Isfahan's blue-domed mosques, embellished with the most beautiful tile work knowledge, and whose golden minarets stands proudly at the horizon.
 Iran indeed presents some of the best examples of Islamic architecture in the world, but not only.
 Christian, Jewish, Zoroastrian, and Babylonian influences have left striking monuments as their heritage.
 The great empires of Persia have also granted their land with architectural treasures, from the grandeur of Persepolis to the refinement of Qajar houses.